 Standard Methods for the Examination of Water and Wastewater, APHA/AWWA/WEF, method 4500 NO3– F (2017 forward).

 Method Descriptor: The sample is mixed with pH buffer and then transferred to a copperized cadmium coil, where nitrate is chemically reduced to nitrite.
-The chemically-reduced sample is mixed with color reagent, prepared in dilute phosphoric acid.
+The chemically reduced sample is mixed with color reagent, prepared in dilute phosphoric acid.
 Original nitrite, plus nitrite from chemical reduction, reacts with sulfanilamide to form a diazonium compound.
 This species couples with N-(1-naphthyl)-ethylenediamine dihydrochloride to form a reddish-purple azo dye that is measured photometrically at 520nm.
 Separate results for nitrite are obtained using AQ method EPA-115.

-Preservation Method: Samples are filtered with gf/f filters, and preserved with 1.8 ml of 1N H2SO4 and stored at 4C .
+Preservation Method: Samples are filtered with gf/f filters, and preserved with 1.8 ml of 1N H2SO4 and stored at 4C.
 Samples are analyzed within 28 days